A rural tourism landscape project

 Concept

-DSTUDIO´s initial proposal was to situate the cabins along the mountainside to create a space in contact with nature and generate minimal impact on the environment.
-We made the decision not to allow the felling or clearing of any species of tree or bush during the entire construction process.
-This approach, which involves minimal human intervention, is essential to guarantee the preservation of the ecosystem and biodiversity in the project area.
+The initial proposal of our studio was to position the cabins along the mountainside in order to create a space in close contact with nature while generating minimal impact on the surroundings.
+We made the decision not to allow the felling or clearing of any tree or shrub species throughout the entire construction process.
+This approach, which involves minimal human intervention, is essential to ensure the preservation of the ecosystem and biodiversity within the project area.

 La Loma V2.jpg